Bill Quay: Governance

 Pelaw and Heworth is a local council ward in the Metropolitan Borough of Gateshead.
 This ward covers an area of around 1.3 mi2, and has a population of 9,100.
 As of April 2020, the ward is served by three councillors: Ian Patterson, John Paul Dilston and Rosy Oxberry.
-Bill Quay is located within the parliamentary constituency of Jarrow.
-As of April 2020, the constituency is served by Kate Osborne.
+Bill Quay was located within the parliamentary constituency of Jarrow until it was replaced by Jarrow and Gateshead East from 2024..
+As of April 2020, the constituencies have beeb served by Kate Osborne.

 Transport

 Air

 The nearest airport to Bill Quay is Newcastle International Airport, which is located around 11 mi away by road.
 Teesside International Airport and Carlisle Lake District Airport are located around 36 and 58 mi away by road, respectively.

 Bus

 Bill Quay is served by Go North East's frequent Crusader 27 service, which runs up to every 10 minutes from Newcastle, Gateshead and Heworth to Hebburn, Jarrow and South Shields.

 It is also served by the Gateshead Central Taxis bus services 568, which runs hourly between Heworth and Bill Quay, and 515, which runs hourly between Heworth and Hebburn.